kelseykodes/internet-retail/README.md

 - npm i
 - npm sequelize

+Source your schema, then run the following in terminal:
+- npm start

 Optional!
 Intsall Jest to test code.
 Run the following command in terminal:
 - npm i jest